Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 existing knowledge and code snippets regarding supabase and knowledge about a workaround to avoid the one week inactivity limitation.

+### ADR002: Language Translation Management in Medical Device Classifier Application

+#### Context

+In the context of the Medical Device Classifier Application, there is a need to manage translations for content in French and German while maintaining the ability to update definitions, implementing rules, and the decision tree without requiring a full application update.
+The primary concern is to ensure that users are informed about the potential risk of translation inaccuracies and to provide them with options to switch between languages or contact us in case of identifying incorrect translations.

+#### Decision

+After evaluating various options, the following decisions have been made:

+##### Decision 1: Translation Risk Notification

+To address the risk of translation inaccuracies, a sticky note notification will be implemented within the application.
+This notification will inform users about the possibility of translation errors and provide them with options to switch to the original English content.

+##### Decision 2: Language Switching

+Users will have the flexibility to switch between languages (English, French, and German) within the application at any time.
+This feature allows users to choose their preferred language for using the application.

+##### Decision 3: User Feedback Mechanism

+To further enhance translation quality and user engagement, a user feedback mechanism will be included in the application.
+Users will have the option to report translation errors or provide feedback on the content.
+This mechanism will help identify and address any inaccuracies promptly.

+##### Decision 4: Solution Selection

+Solution 'a,' involving the use of professional translation services, is not feasible for our non-profit group due to budget constraints.
+Therefore, we will not pursue this option.

+#### Consequences

+These decisions aim to mitigate the risk of translation inaccuracies and provide users with a better experience when using the Medical Device Classifier Application.
+Users will be informed about the risk and given the choice to switch languages or report errors, enhancing overall user satisfaction and application usability.

+#### Additional Information (Optional)

+For users who identify incorrect translations and wish to report them, an email address, such as ' translations@medicaldeviceapp.org,' will be provided within the application.
+This email address will serve as a channel for users to contact us and contribute to improving the quality of translations.
+We value user feedback and are committed to addressing translation issues promptly.

+Decision Date: 11/11/2023

+Decision Makers: DKR

+Email for Translation Feedback: translations@medicaldeviceapp.org (Optional)

 ## Conventions

 ### Coding Conventions